hypered/design/site/index.md

 - [ITCSS example page](static-binaries.html) - This page should match an [existing page](https://noteed.com/notes/static-binaries.html).

+The main usage of the design system is within applications written in Haskell.
+Examples generated with the Haskell code are also available:

+- [Haskell examples](hs/) - Overtime, everything that exist in the original implementation should exist here too.

 ## See also

 Another attempt at creating a Pandoc template is visible at